GogiPuttar/ros2_metafly/README.md

 ## `logging`
 Useful logging scripts for analyzing data from the system.

-Command to run the recording node that stores pose data and controls info as `.pkl` files:
+Command to run the recording node that stores pose data and controls commands as `.pkl` files:

 `ros2 run metafly_high logger`